QWICPAY/QwicPay_Magento2_Extension/README.md

 # QwicPay Magento 2 Checkout Integration

-This guide provides step-by-step instructions for developers to install, configure, and activate the QwicPay Instant Checkout module for Magento 2.
+This guide provides step-by-step instructions for developers to install, configure, and activate the QwicPay Instant Checkout and Payment Gateway module for Magento 2.

 ---